skit-ai/dialogy/docs/plugins/README.md

     workflow.input = text.split(" ")
 ```

-This plugin is a pre-processing function that splits each word in a given sentence and replaces the value held by the current input.
+This plugin is a pre-processing function that splits each word in a given sentence and replaces the value held by the current `workflow.input`.
 The successor to this function would receive a `List[str]` as `workflow.input`.